 Findings

-We found great interest in the Whois policy among a number of groups that do not traditionally participate in ICANN’s more technical proceedings.
+We found great interest in the WHOIS policy among a number of groups that do not traditionally participate in ICANN’s more technical proceedings.
 They include the law enforcement community, Data Protection Commissioners, and the privacy community more generally.
-Further we found interest among those in support organizations and advisory committees including the SSAC, GAC, ccNSO, ASO, who may or may not closely follow proceedings in the GNSO, where much of the Whois discussion takes place.
+Further we found interest among those in support organizations and advisory committees including the SSAC, GAC, ccNSO, ASO, who may or may not closely follow proceedings in the GNSO, where much of the WHOIS discussion takes place.

-These groups are worried that they miss a proceeding taking place within the GNSO on WHOIS matters, and their ability to substantively comment.
+These groups are worried that about missing a proceeding taking place within the GNSO on WHOIS matters, and their ability to substantively comment.

+Part of the WHOIS Review Team’s scope was to evaluate the extent to which ICANN’s current WHOIS policy and implementation “promotes consumer trust”.
+Having struggled with what “consumer” means in the context of WHOIS, and aware of the Affirmation of Commitments’ observation that there are key stakeholders who do not engage in the ICANN environment, the WHOIS Review Team commissioned consumer research.
+This found that drivers of consumer trust include knowing the entity with whom they are dealing, and being able to find reliable contact information.
+The vast majority of consumers were unaware of the existence of the WHOIS service, and many struggled to understand the format of WHOIS outputs.

+This led us to conclude that the current implementation of WHOIS services does not help to build consumer trust, and more could be done to raise awareness of the service, and to improve its user-friendliness.

 Recommendation 3 - Outreach

 ICANN should ensure that WHOIS policy issues are accompanied by cross-community outreach, including outreach to the communities outside of ICANN with a specific interest in the issues, and an ongoing program for consumer awareness.